apache/cxf/distribution/src/main/release/samples/integration/jca/inbound-mdb-dispatch/README.txt

 2. Navigate to tree menu: Applications -> Install new Applications

-3. On the "Preparing for the application installation" page, the select "Local path" radio button if this sample is on the same machine as the WebSphere server.
+3. On the "Preparing for the application installation" page, the select "Local path" radio button if this sample is located in the same machine that you are running the web browswer.
 Otherwise, select the "Server path" radio button.
 Specify or browse to the path j2ee-archives/dispatchedgreeterejb.jar file in this sample.
 Then, click the "Next" button.

 4. Click the "Next" button on the "Step 1: Select installation options" page.